AustralianBioCommons/2025-ABACBS-workshop/_episodes/27-function_annotation.md

 - Structure-based annotation should be supported by complementary evidence.
 ---

-> ## Note
->
+## Database search with predicted structures

-> Now that we have our high-confidence predicted structure, we can use it to search a large database of annotated structures.
+Now that we have our high-confidence predicted structure, we can use it to search a large database of annotated structures.

->
-> Similar annotated structures could provide a hypothesis about the likely function of our target protein.
+Similar annotated structures could provide a hypothesis about the likely function of our target protein.
-{: .prereq}

-## Download structure predictions
+### Download structure predictions

 1. Download the `sample0_alphafold2.pdb` file located in the `output/alphafold2/standard/sample0/` directory.
 You can find the file by navigating to the `output/alphafold2/standard/sample0/` directory in the VS-code file browser on the left-hand panel.

 2. Right-click the `sample0_alphafold2.pdb` file and select `Download`.

-## Foldseek
+### Foldseek

 The [Foldseek server](https://search.foldseek.com/search) is extremely fast and useful for identifying structural matches across a range of experimental and predicted structure databases.